Sign In Forgot Password

 • To be connected to our synagogue community.

-K - 7th grade students meet on Sunday mornings.
-Our time together includes tefillah v’shira (prayer and song), social time, and learning using the innovative Shalom Learning curriculum.
-New in 2021-22 is the addition of chugim, Jewish cultural electives (such as art, cooking, conversational Hebrew, social action) that our students will choose from and enjoy each week.
+K - 6th grade students meet on Sunday mornings.
+Our time together includes t'fillah v’shira (prayer and song), social time, and learning using the innovative Shalom Learning curriculum.
+Hebrew is incorporated into the many aspects of the program as students are exposed to the language through text, common phrases, visuals, and games.
+Approximately 2x/month, students will participate in chuggim, Jewish cultural electives (such as art, cooking, conversational Hebrew, Israeli games, and social action).